Lockwood Farm

 Let EN-PLAN help you!

-If you are considering a barn conversion, please get in touch, we will be happy to talk in more detail about Class Q and planning permission issues which may affect your plans.
+If you are considering a barn conversion, please get in touch, we will be happy to talk in more detail about Class Q and planning permission issues which may affect your plans and skicuss how our Planning Consultancy and Architetcural Services can deliver your project.